 How can I apply?

-Please ensure you refer to our HMO Licence Application Notes to help you complete your application - this will avoid lengthy delays when processing your licence application.
+You should refer to our HMO Licence Application Notes to help you complete your application - this will avoid lengthy delays when processing your licence application.

 Note: A separate form must be completed for each individual property that needs a licence.